pchemguy/RDVBA-Project-Utils/README.md

 `CollectFiles` gathers file information (`ProjectUtilsSnippets.CollectFiles`).

-`ImportFiles` runs actual import, overwriting existing modules, and if "References.xsv" is found in the root, it will be applied as well (`ProjectUtilsSnippets.ImportFiles`).
+`ProjectFilesImport` runs actual import, overwriting existing modules, and if "References.xsv" is found in the root, it will be applied as well (`ProjectUtilsSnippets.ProjectFilesImport`).

 ## Limitations